Preschool Leaf Activities: How to Investigate Leaves

 Leaf Edge

-Ask your kids to study the edge of their leaves.
+Ask your kids to study the edge of their beautiful leaves.
 What do you notice about the border?
 The edge could be smooth, or it could be toothed like a saw.
 Some leaves also have a lobed edge.
 Lobed leaves have areas that protrude and areas that are indented.

 Measuring Leaves